jumpcutfindo/la-biblioteca/specs.md

 It will contain a React frontend, Rust backend and use MongoDB for it's data storage.

+## Considerations

+For the sake of simplicity, we will omit important features that are typically important for the functioning of such a system:
+- User and request authentication

 # APIs

 The following are the expected set of APIs to be used: